raghubetina/syllabus-chapters/README.md

 ## Topics

-**Note: We don't yet know what velocity we'll be moving at in the new online format, relative to the old in-person format.
-If it's slower, then some of the below topics may be made optional or omitted altogether.
-The schedule below is subject to a lot of change.**
+**Note:** We don't yet know what velocity we'll be moving at in the new online format, relative to the old in-person format.
+If we're moving more slowly than usual, then some of the below topics may be made optional or omitted altogether. <u>The schedule below is subject to a lot of change.</u>

 **Weeks 1 & 2**